jordansybesma/KeyAttendance/docs/backend.md

 We use [JSON Web Tokens](https://jwt.io/) ([RFC-7519](https://tools.ietf.org/html/rfc7519)) to secure our endpoints, making sure that users have to be authorized to access API data.
 In short, these tokens work as follows:

-* The client logs into the server by posting their username and password to
+* The client logs into the server by posting their username and password to `/api_token_auth/`
+* If the username and password check out, the server sends back a base-64 encoded token.
+This has three main parts: a header that states that the token implements JWT, a body that stores the permissions and username associated with your login, and a signature produced by the server to verify the authenticity of the token.
+* The client then sends this token to the server every time it wants to access our API to prove that it has access to the resource.
+* Eventually the token will expire.
+At this point, the server will tell the client that it is unauthorized, and the client will automatically log out.

 ## Notable Console Commands